How to Dispose of a Christmas Tree Responsibly

 3. Build a log stack

-Cut trunks into short lengths and stack them with gaps for wildlife.
-Raise the stack slightly off the ground.
+Cut trunks into short lengths and stack them with gaps for critters to shelter in.
+Keep the stack dry by raising it off the ground.

 4. Bundle twigs